What You Need to Know About Herd Mentality

 - chatting by the coffee machine and

-doing other activities that make it clear as to who they “hang” with and who among them might be good (or bad) to know.
+doing other activities that make it clear about who they “hang” with and who among them might be good (or bad) to know.

 Herding mentalities often judge you by the associations you belong to, your politics, the way you dress and act and your friendships.

-These are the things that they use to determine whether to allow you to join their group or not, but you can do the same.
+These are the things that they use to decide whether they want you to join their group or not, but you can do the same.